matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

     - _Team Design_: **Domain-Driven Design** and **Team Topologies** to align team structures with decoupled architectures for manageable cognitive load.
     - _System Health_: Psychological safety, **Platform Engineering** (to absorb complexity), and **Continuous Refactoring** (to pay down _Technical Debt_).

-The paper concludes by highlighting common industry anti-patterns that institutionalise _Mura_ and _Muri_ (e.g. JIRA, Story Points, SAFe) and offers a practical diagnostic framework.
+The paper concludes by highlighting common industry anti-patterns that institutionalise _Mura_ and _Muri_ (e.g. JIRA, Story Points, SAFe) and acts as a practical diagnostic framework.
 Genuine, sustainable improvement depends not on new frameworks, but on systematically reducing overload, stabilising flow, and empowering teams to deliver small, safe, continuous changes.

 ## Introduction